 - Now return the remaining braising liquid to a boil, reduce to a simmer and whisk in the roux.
 Reduce for about 15 minutes, then strain through a fine-mesh sieve and season to taste with Kosher salt.

-- Slice the lamb across the grain, arrange slices on warm plates, sauce generously and serve right away.
+- Arrange the lamb shanks on warm plate (atop some mashed potatoes or creamy polenta if you like), sauce generously and serve right away.